19hours/sg-statutes/Acts/Companies Act.md

 [Aust. s.
 228.]

-### Petition to be lis pendens
+### Winding up application to be lis pendens

 261\.
-Any petition for winding up a company shall constitute a lis pendens within the meaning of any law relating to the effect of a lis pendens upon purchasers or mortgagees.
+Any application for winding up a company shall constitute a lis pendens within the meaning of any law relating to the effect of a lis pendens upon purchasers or mortgagees.

 [Aust.s.229.]

 ### Copy of order to be lodged, etc.

-262\.—(1) Within 7 days after the making of a winding up order, the petitioner shall lodge with the Registrar notice of —
+262\.—(1) Within 7 days after the making of a winding up order, the applicant for the winding up order shall lodge with the Registrar notice of —

 (a) the order and its date; and

 (b) the name and address of the liquidator.

-(2) On the passing and entering of the winding up order, the petitioner shall within 7 days —
+(2) On the passing and entering of the winding up order, the applicant for the winding up order shall within 7 days —

 (a) lodge an office copy of the order with the Official Receiver and a copy of the order with the Registrar;